1925 Chicago Bears season: Season recap

+The Bears started slow, just like in 1924, opening the season with two ties and a loss to Green Bay (the Packers' first win ever over the Bears).
+The Bears regrouped, however, and won 6 of their next 7.

 Grange made his NFL debut in the Bears' Thanksgiving Day game against the Chicago Cardinals on November 26.
 An estimated 40,000 attended what ended in a scoreless tie.
 In the next game against the Columbus Tigers, Grange threw a touchdown pass as the Bears won 14–13.
 Shortly after, the Bears signed Grange's Illinois teammate Earl Britton.

 Between December 2 and December 13, the Bears played an astounding eight games, during which the team lived in a special railway car, with its women's restroom converted into a makeshift training room.
 The first game was against the Donnelly All-Stars, a team sponsored by a local mortician, at Sportsman's Park in St. Louis.
 The Bears won 39–6, though only 8,000 attended due to poor weather and being played on a Wednesday.
 This was followed by a two-touchdown day by Grange, including the game winner in a 14–7 defeat of the Frankford Yellow Jackets.

 Immediately after the Yellow Jackets game, the Bears boarded the train to New York, still wearing their dirtied uniforms; when the players noticed their gear, Pyle told Halas, "This tour will make you so wealthy, Halas, that next year you'll be able to afford two sets of uniforms."
 On December 6, Grange and the Bears played the New York Giants at the Polo Grounds; Giants owner Tim Mara had attempted to sign Grange, and after that failed, he instead secured a game with the Bears.
-Although the Giants lost 19–7, the game attracted nearly 70,000 fans and saved the team from financial ruin.
+Although the Giants lost 7–19, the game attracted nearly 70,000 fans and saved the team from financial ruin.

 From New York, the team traveled to Washington, D.C. to take on an all-star team.
 Before their game, the Bears – accompanied by Illinois Senator William B. McKinley – visited President Calvin Coolidge who greeted them, "Glad to meet you.
 I always did like animal acts."
 The Bears defeated Washington 19–0 with Sternaman, Johnny Bryan, and Frank Hanny scoring touchdowns.